 Quarantine and Voice Care

-All though many people may act like quarantine is fully done, the pandemic is far from gone.
-Many countries have been seeing an increase of cases as the lockdown opens back up before it should.
-Other countries are doing what they can in order to keep the numbers low, like Paris going back into full lockdown.
+Although many people may act like quarantine is fully done, the pandemic is far from gone.
+Many countries have been seeing an increase of cases as the lockdown lifts before it should.
+Other countries are doing what they can in order to keep the numbers low, such as Paris going back into full lockdown.
 As the numbers rise, other countries are preparing to follow suit and do the same.
-One of the few good things quarantine has done is given people more time to self reflect and do things they love while they learn more about themself.
-This has been a great opportunity for singers to warm up and improve their voice more while inside.
+One of the few good things quarantine has been to give people more time to self reflect and do things they love while they learn more about their authentic selves.
+This has been a great opportunity for singers to warm up and improve their voice while staying inside.
 With Vocal Workout offering online lessons, they can continue to improve their craft and let the music give them a moment of peace, even if it’s temporary.
-Singer’s aren’t the only one turning to music in these dark times, it’s something everyone has been turning to at one point or another to remind them of better days.
+Singers aren’t the only ones turning to music in these dark times.
+Just about the entire population has reconnected with music to remind them of better days and elevate their mood.

-People have taken to the streets in Manhattan as well as all across the United States of America, spreading music and joy to brighten some spirits.
-Even online, people are making live concerts and interacting more with fellow musicians and fans.
-If there’s something that could bring people together, it’s music.
-Turn on your favorite tunes, get some comfy pajamas, facetime your friends and family and remember to spread extra love during this time.
+People have taken to the streets in Manhattan, as well as all across the United States of America, spreading music and joy to brighten some spirits.
+Even online, people are creating live concerts and interacting more with fellow musicians and fans.
+If there’s anything that could bring people together, it is music!
+Turn on your favorite tunes, get into some comfy pajamas, FaceTime your friends and family, and remember to spread extra love during this time.